Temperature Overloads in Power Grids Under Uncertainty: a Large Deviations Approach: Numerics

 \subsection{IEEE-\texorpdfstring{$14$}{} test network}

-In this section we develop capacity regions for the IEEE-14 test network, representing a portion of the American Electric Power System \cite{Christie2006}.
-The grid consists of $14$ nodes and $20$ lines, and the original network has constant and deterministic power injections $P_{D}\in\mathbb{R}^{14}$.
-Node $1$ is the slack node.
-We replace two of the deterministic power injections by OU processes with long term mean equal to the original deterministic power injection value, and we keep the other injections deterministic.
-Furthermore, we assume that we have control over two deterministic power injections, while we keep the others constant and equal to the corresponding values given by $P_{D}$.
-We thus compute two-dimensional capacity regions, which corresponds to the amount of power that can be injected at the two controllable deterministic sources so that the probability of overload during $[0,T]$ is sufficiently small.
-We extract the values for $P_D$, $\beta_{ij}$, $\widetilde{C}$ from the MATPOWER package in MATLAB \cite{Zimmerman2011}.
-The network data assumes the per-unit system.
-For each line $\ell$ we set the maximum permissible current $I_{\max,\ell}=K|\widetilde{C}_{\ell}P_{D}|$ equal to a constant $K>1$ times the absolute current flowing in that connection in the deterministic setting.
-We set $K=1.5$, the final time $T=1$, the OU parameters equal to $\gamma_i=1,l_i=10$, the rarity parameter $\epsilon=0.25$ and the thermal constant $\tau=0.5$.
-We perform two different experiments changing the location of the stochastic nodes.\\
+In this section we develop capacity regions for the IEEE-14 test network, corresponding to the test case \textit{case14} in~\cite{Zimmerman2011}.

+The grid consists of $14$ nodes and $20$ lines, and the original test case has constant deterministic power injections $P_{D}\in\mathbb{R}^{14}$, expressed in the \textit{per-unit} system.
+We replace two of the deterministic injections (nodes $2$ and $13$) by OU processes with long term mean equal to the original deterministic power injection, and we assume we control the injections at nodes $6$ and $9$.
+The test case reports the parameters $P_D$, $w_{ij}$ and $\widetilde{C}$, but does not include line limits, which we define as follows.
+For each line $\ell$ we set the maximum permissible current $I_{\ell,\max}=K|I_{\ell,\text{nom}}|$, $I_{\ell,\text{nom}}$ being the nominal current in line $\ell$ obtained from $P_{D}$ via the DC power flow equation, and $K=1.5$.
+We set $T=1,\gamma_i=1,l_i^2=10,\epsilon=0.25$ and $\tau=0.5$.